 Written by Irene van der Zande, Kidpower Founder and Executive Director

-Bullying is bullying, whether in cyberspace or in person.
+Bullying is bullying, whether it happens online, in social medial, by texting, or through other technology.
 The following eight steps are described in Kidpower’s bullying solutions book, Bullying – What Adults Need to Know and Do to Keep Kids Safe.

 Ask kids who are actively using technology for communication what they already know about cyber-bullying.
 They usually have a lot of information and strong ideas.
 Ask if this has ever happened to them or anyone they know.
 Make sure that the young people in your life know that:

-- Cyber-bullying means using computers, cell phones, and other technology to hurt, scare, or embarrass other people.
+- Cyber-bullying means using computers, mobile phones, or other technology to hurt, scare, or embarrass other people.
 Cyber-bullying gets people in serious trouble at school and also with the law.
 In a growing number of places, certain forms of cyber-bullying are illegal.